 - 1. on key was inappropriately converted to true. - 2.
 Python version 3.10 was inappropriately converted to 3.1. - 3.
-The multiline strings were converted to an even more obscure format. - 4.
+The multiline string was converted to a different representation that added blank lines between each line, greatly confusing the presentation of the string. - 4.
+Escaping was required for the quotes on 'requirements.txt'. - 5.
 Indentation is not an accurate reflection of nesting (notice that python-version and 3.6 have the same indentation, but 3.6 is contained inside python-version).